kubedb/docs/docs/guides/kafka/cli/cli.md

 - metadata.namespace
 - status

-If StatefulSets or Deployments exists for a database, following fields can't be modified as well.
+If PetSets or Deployments exists for a database, following fields can't be modified as well.

 Kafka: